JohnstoneKats/SequencingDataAnalysis/M6A-seq/m6a_README.md

 ```
 ### Calling Peaks with exomePeak

-suggested that as the samples are paired ( INPUT and IP from same cell pool) that peaks are called first on individual replicates, then merged.
+As the samples are paired (INPUT and IP from same cell pool) it is suggested that peaks are called first on individual replicates, then merged.

-The reference .gtf file needs to have the same chromosome annotation as the aligned bam files ( with or without "chr")
+The reference .gtf file needs to have the same chromosome annotation as the aligned bam files ( i.e. with or without "chr")

-See [exomePeak] for more info.
+See [exomePeak](https://github.com/ZhenWei10/exomePeak) for more info.

 *exomePeak.R*